greenmars/greenmarsinc-design-templates/Design.md

 ## Domain Objects
-What are the data types?
+*What are the data types?
 What behaviors do they support?
-Which objects interact?
+Which objects interact?*

 ## Data Flow/Interaction Sequence
-Give a temporal view of program behavior.
-How does data flow through the system?
+*Give a temporal view of program behavior.
+How does data flow through the system?*

+## Algorithms
+*Are there complex, non-trivial algorithms required by the design?
+Are they relatively unique to the project (e.g., patient reconcilation for eXo), or instead are they relatively common needs (say, a fast fourier transform)?
+Describe unique algorithms in detail.
+For other algorithms, either use existing libraries/tools (and explain why you bleieve they're sufficient to the task) or provide a good engineering justification for not making use of existing tools.*

 ## Concurrency and Interactivity
-Are there processes that happen concurrently or asynchronously?
+*Are there processes that happen concurrently or asynchronously?
 Are there resulting race conditions?
-Is locking required?
+Is locking required?*

+## Fault Tree Analysis
+*How are exceptions and other faults handled?
+(An example of a fault tree analysis can be found in our eXo Cloud Architecture document.)

 # Open Questions